Pilot-based Innovation Ecosystems for Smart Cities

 In the first year (2024), the consortium will map the state of national innovation ecosystems with an emphasis on the role of academia, industry, government, and civil society.
 The main output will be an analysis which, through the lens of the quadruple helix, will assess the potential for the systemic development of the Smart City innovations in the Danube Region and evaluate the similarities and differences between individual countries participating in the consortium.
 This will inform the consortium about to what extent a uniform agile piloting approach is suitable in the reality of the Danube Region.

-2. The design and implementation of an agile piloting methodology across the Danube Region
+STEP 2: Designing and implementing an agile piloting methodology across the Danube Region

 Finland is the pioneer of the agile piloting method.
 The Danube Region, though, does not have the same characteristics as Finland, making this method’s seamless integration tricky.
 Accordingly, a key task of this mission is to adapt agile piloting to the Danube Region’s unique characteristics.
 To solve this problem, the consortium will develop a methodology which will allow for this method’s international success, which will then be tested through agile pilots in the Czech Republic, Germany, Hungary, Romania, Serbia, and Slovakia.
 This goal will be pursued in 2025, the second year of the project.
 Each agile pilot project can be allotted up to 20,000 euros of grant funding.